-Full-time nonexempt employees, with the exception of Public Works Department employees (Refer to Policy #304 - Personal Days for additional information.), who work on a recognized holiday will receive holiday pay plus wages at time and a half for the hours worked on the holiday.
-If a recognized holiday falls during an eligible employee's paid time off, e.g., vacation benefits, sick leave benefits, or personal days, holiday pay will be provided instead of the paid time off that would otherwise have applied.
-Employees must be in a paid status the day immediately preceding and immediately following a recognized holiday to be paid for the holiday.
+If an observed holiday falls during an eligible employee's paid time off, e.g., paid time off (PTO), holiday pay will be provided instead of the paid time off that would otherwise have applied.
+Employees must be in a paid status the day immediately preceding and immediately following an observed holiday to be paid for the holiday.
 An employee scheduled to return from an unpaid leave on the day after a holiday will not be paid for the holiday.